sdetweil/MMM-Config/README.md

 (like modules in a particular category)

-setup for running the installer in a docker container we need to add some properties to the container
+# setup for running the installer in a docker container<br>
+we need to add some properties to the container

 this value matches the `AdditionalInstancePort` config variable above